AdobeDocs/commerce-admin.en/help/stores-purchase/transactions.md

 1. On the _Admin_ sidebar, go to **Sales** > **Transactions**.

-1. Click the entry you want to view.
+1. Click the entry that you want to view.

 On the transaction details page, you can see the transaction detail and child transactions grid.